 Liquidity.
 The Company finances its working capital requirements through a combination of cash generated from operations, debt capital market issuances and bank loans for the acquisition of aircraft.
 See "Item 3.
-Key Information-Risk Factors-Risks Related to the Company-The Company Will Incur Significant Costs Acquiring New Aircraft and Any Instability in the Credit and Capital Markets could Negatively Impact Ryanair's Ability to

-Obtain Financing on Acceptable Terms" for more information about risks relating to liquidity and capital resources.
-The Company had cash and liquid resources at March 31, 2014 and 2013 of \in 3,241.7 million and \in 3,559.0 million, respectively.
-The decrease at March 31, 2014 primarily reflects cash generated from operating activities of \notin 1,044.6 million, which was offset by the cash used to fund the purchase of 69.5 million Ordinary Shares via a share buyback costing \notin 481.7 million, as well as the purchase of property, plant, and equipment - primarily pre-delivery payments on new Boeing 737-800 aircraft, spare engines and the repayment of \notin 390.8 million of borrowings.
-Cash and liquid resources included \notin 13.3 million and \notin 24.7 million in "restricted cash" held on deposit as collateral for certain derivative financial instruments entered into by the Company with respect to its aircraft financing obligations and other banking arrangements at March 31, 2014 and 2013, respectively.
+Key Information-Risk Factors-Risks Related to the Company-The Company Will Incur Significant Costs Acquiring New Aircraft and Any Instability in the Credit and Capital Markets could Negatively Impact Ryanair's Ability to Obtain Financing on Acceptable Terms" for more information about risks relating to liquidity and capital resources.
+The Company had cash and liquid resources at March 31, 2015 and 2014 of €4,795.9 million and €3,241.7 million, respectively.
+The increase at March 31, 2015 primarily reflects cash generated from operating activities of €1,689.4 million and €1,690.9 million from eurobond issuances in June 2014 and March 2015, which was partially offset by the cash used to fund the purchase of property, plant, and equipment - primarily pre-delivery payments on new Boeing 737-800 aircraft and spare engines, in addition to a €520.3 million special dividend, the repayment of €419.7 million of borrowings and the purchase of 10.9 million Ordinary Shares via a share buy-back costing €112.0 million.
+Cash and liquid resources included €6.7 million and €13.3 million in "restricted cash" held on deposit as collateral for certain derivative financial instruments entered into by the Company with respect to its aircraft financing obligations and other banking arrangements at March 31, 2015 and 2014, respectively.
 See "Item 8.
-Financial Information-Legal Proceedings."
+Financial Information-Other Financial Information-Legal Proceedings."

-The Company's net cash inflows from operating activities in the 2014 and 2013 fiscal years amounted to $\notin 1,044.6$ million and $\notin 1,023.5$ million, respectively.
-The $\notin 21.1$ million increase in net cash flows from operating activities for fiscal year 2014 compared to fiscal year 2013 was principally due to a number of factors including an increase in accrued expenses.
-This movement, which primarily relates to cash received in advance for flights, and receipt of other receivables and increases in other payables balances, generated $\notin 133.9$ million in cash in 2014, compared with $\notin 67.4$ million in 2013.
-This increase in net cash generated from working capital of $\notin 66.5$ million, or approximately 98.7%, is primarily due to the an increase in cash receipts from advance bookings, some of which is due to the timing of Easter which fell in April 2014.
+The Company's net cash inflows from operating activities in the 2015 and 2014 fiscal years amounted to €1,689.4 million and €1,044.6 million, respectively.
+The €644.8 million increase in net cash flows from operating activities for fiscal year 2015 compared to fiscal year 2014 was principally due to an increase in profit after tax of €343.9 million and an increase in accrued expenses of €364.4 million.
+This movement, which primarily relates to cash received in advance for flights, and receipt of other receivables and increases in other payables balances, generated €407.0 million in cash in 2015, compared with €133.9 million in 2014.
+This increase in net cash generated from working capital of €273.1 million, or approximately 204%, was primarily due to an increase in cash receipts from advance bookings.

-During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of new Boeing 737-800s and related flight equipment, payments on related indebtedness and payments of corporation tax, as well as share buy-backs of \notin 549.2 million and the payment of a \notin 491.5 million special dividend to shareholders.
-Cash generated from operations has been the principal source for these cash requirements, supplemented primarily by aircraft-related bank loans.
+During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of new Boeing 737 aircraft and related flight equipment, payments on related indebtedness and payments of corporation tax, as well as share buy-backs of $\[mathebox{\ensuremath{\mathfrak{e}}}593.7$ million and the payment of a $\[mathebox{\ensuremath{\mathfrak{e}}}520.3$ million special dividend to shareholders.
+Cash generated from operations and the issuance of $\[mathebox{\ensuremath{\mathfrak{e}}}850.0$ million in 1.875% unsecured eurobonds with a 7 year tenor in June 2014 and $\[mathebox{\ensuremath{\mathfrak{e}}}850.0$ million in 1.125% unsecured eurobonds with an 8 year tenor in March 2015 have been the principal source for these cash requirements.